ha7ilm/rpitx-app-note/README.md

     sudo modprobe snd-aloop

 This will create an ALSA loopback interface.
-You have to make the appropriate settings in `pavucontrol`:
+You also have to make the appropriate changes in `pavucontrol`:

 ![pavucontrol](/images/pavucontrol-loop.png?raw=true)